AtmosferaUSM/mukahead-engine/README.md

 After placing the GHG files in the appropriate folder, the executable can be run by using the command:

+If on Linux,

+    $ ./eddypro_rp -s linux name.eddypro

-If on Linux or Win,
+If on Windows,

-    $ ./eddypro_rp name.eddypro
+    $ ./eddypro_rp -s win name.eddypro

 If on Mac,

     $ ./eddypro_rp -s mac name.eddypro

+IMPORTANT NOTE: that if the operating system is not specified, the "file-or-directory-not-found" error might show up.

 ### GUI